MANIPULATOR

 crimelords

-Mr. Gottlieb (bald), Mr. Jackson (light brown hair), and two other crimelords, each the leader of some unspecified criminal organization
+Mr. Gottlieb (bald), Mr. Jackson (light brown hair), and two other crimelords (Warington mentioned), each was the leader of some unspecified criminal organization

-They were summoned by the Manipulator allegedly to be sold the means to control the Beast and other super-humans, but upon paying up they were stunned by the Manipulator, and then agents Marsden and Stern made an anonymous call to the police to find the crimelords and the evidence of their crimes.
+They were summoned by the Manipulator, allegedly to be sold the means to control the Beast and other super-humans; but upon paying up, they were stunned by the Manipulator's eye-beam.
+Agents Marsden and Stern then arrived and made an anonymous phone-call to the police, telling them where they could find the crimelords and the evidence of their crimes.

 --Avengers I#178